LUCIT-Systems-and-Development/unicorn-binance-suite/README.md

 ```
 python3 -m pip install unicorn-binance-suite --upgrade --force-reinstall
 ```
+The `--upgrade` flag will not update the `unicorn-binance-suite` dependencies unless you add the `--force-reinstall` flag.

 If you run into errors during the installation take a look [here](https://github.com/LUCIT-Systems-and-Development/unicorn-binance-suite/wiki/Installation).